ag999git/001-mirror/10-file-handling/120-ch10-scripts.md

     print("The configuration file is missing.
 Please check the directory.")
 ```

-In Python, attempting to open a non-existent file in read mode results in a FileNotFoundError.
-By wrapping the open() call in a try block, the programmer can catch this specific exception and provide a user-friendly message or trigger a fallback mechanism (like creating a default config).
+In Python, attempting to open a non-existent file in read mode results in a `FileNotFoundError`.
+By wrapping the `open()` call in a try block, the programmer can catch this specific exception and provide a user-friendly message or trigger a fallback mechanism (like creating a default config).
 This prevents the entire program from crashing and allows for "graceful degradation" of the software's functionality.

-**9. Show a script that uses f.seek(0, 2) to move to the end of a file and then prints the total size of the file in bytes.**
+**9. Show a script that uses `f.seek(0, 2)` to move to the end of a file and then prints the total size of the file in bytes.**

 ```python